dashaw/mle_prep/coursera_ml/NOTES.md

 **cost function**
 * if we re-used squared error cost for the above $f(x)$ model, it would be non-convex
 * loss function $L(f_{w,b}(x)) =y*-log(f_{w,b}(x)) - (1-y)*log(1 - f_{w,b}(x))$
-* if doing this, then const function will be convex when using this loss function and summing over all samples
+* if doing this, then cost function will be convex when using this loss function and summing over all samples